theolivenbaum/resin/README.md

 # Sir.Resin

-This is a trainable vector space model based [search engine](https://didyougogo.com) with a simple boolean query language.
+This is a trainable vector space model [search engine](https://didyougogo.com) with a simple boolean query language.

 ## Bag-of-characters model